AbrarChowdhury/leetcode/README.md

 ## My Approach

 Its Important to keep things nice and easy If I want to do this regurarly.
-Its also important to gradually start increasing diffulty to keep it fun
+Its also important to gradually increase diffulty to keep it fun.
+Building the habit of sovling problems to stay nice and sharp is the ultimate goal

+- Build the habit
-- solve relatively easy problems
+- Solve relatively easy problems
-- keep increasing difficulty gradually to keep it engaging an d fun
+- Increase difficulty gradually

 ## Method

-- chose a tag/topic starting with easiest
+- Chose a tag/topic starting with easiest
-- use gpt to learn as much about the topic as possible
+- Use gpt to learn as much about the topic as possible
-- solve them untill they become second nature
+- Solve them untill they become second nature
-- pick next topic and repeat
+- Pick next topic and repeat

 ## Topics to Cover

 - [ ] Array
 - [ ] Strings
 - [ ] Hash Table